 The ka2ddo.org website uses commercially standard data protection, such as SSL (Secure Socket Layer) and TLS (Transport Level Security) and HTTPS (secure HTTP), to protect your access to the website.
 However, anything on the website is also accessible using non-secure HTTP.
-If you do not use HTTPS, your requests to the website may be monitorable by third parties.
-Note that the YAAC program does not normally use HTTPS for its web queries (except where only HTTPS is supported by a third-party website), as it is possible to download updates to YAAC and its datasets over amateur radio TCP/IP networks (for example, the High-Speed Multi-Media networks based on using WiFi equipment under amateur radio regulations instead of unlicensed radio regulations), which prohibit encryption by law.
-Use of HTTPS by YAAC is configurable by the user for such environments prohibiting encryption; some services accessible only by HTTPS will not be available in this mode.
+If you do not use HTTPS, your requests to the website may be visible by third parties.
+Note that the YAAC program normally uses HTTPS for its web queries, but may be downgraded to non-secure HTTP, as it is possible to download updates to YAAC and its datasets over amateur radio TCP/IP networks (for example, the High-Speed Multi-Media networks based on using WiFi equipment under amateur radio regulations instead of unlicensed radio regulations); these networks prohibit encryption by law.
+Forced use of non-secure HTTP by YAAC is configurable by the user for such environments prohibiting encryption; some services accessible only by HTTPS will not be available in this mode.

 Information entered into the YAAC program is collected for the following purpose:

 Any such information entered into the YAAC program may be shared across the APRS networks without any expectation of privacy whatsoever, in compliance with the laws and regulations pertaining to and the general intent of the Amateur Radio service.

 Additionally, information provided to the YAAC program, to the ka2ddo.org website, or by email to the author may also be used for the following purposes:

 As such, the information will only be used by the author of YAAC and the ka2ddo.org website, except when forwarding to other Internet websites as mentioned above, or for the last 2 purposes, where the data may be shared with law enforcement or other government agencies.
 Data intended for these other purposes will not be voluntarily released to other parties not mentioned above.

 You may request that we delete your data prior to our normal disposal time by emailing firstname.lastname@example.org with the date and approximate UTC time of your access, and sufficient other information to identify your specific requests (such as the public IP address from which you made the requests, or the callsign for which you requested a passcode).